 guitarist Mick Mars

-During an appearance on this past Monday's (March 3) edition of Eddie Trunk
+During an appearance on the March 3 edition of Eddie Trunk

 's show "Trunk Nation"

 was asked if he had any plans to pursue a solo career once MÖTLEY CRÜE

 "Loyalty is kind of important to me, but I mean, doing side projects and everything else, [there is] nothing wrong with it at all," Mars